 * Twenty-six of these customers are overseas companies

-* Hatano plant loses JIS certificate on some copper products
+* Hatano plant loses JIS certificate for some copper products

-* Kobe announces results of internal checks on tampering
+* Kobe Steel announces results of internal checks on tampering

-* Data tampering has not resulted in recalls (Adds comment from ministry, more cases of possible tampering)
+* Data tampering has not resulted in recalls (Recasts with details from news conference, share price)

-TOKYO, Oct 26 (Reuters) - Kobe Steel Ltd said on Thursday 88 of its customers had yet to confirm its products were safe in the light of widespread tampering of specifications, but that it had not received any requests for recalls.
+TOKYO, Oct 26 (Reuters) - Kobe Steel Ltd said on Thursday 88 of its customers had yet to confirm its products were safe in the light of widespread tampering of specifications, but it has not received any requests for recalls.

-Twenty-six of these customers are overseas companies, Kobe Steel's CEO Hiroya Kawasaki told a news conference.
+Twenty-six of these customers were overseas companies, Kobe Steel's CEO Hiroya Kawasaki told a news conference.
 He did not name any of the companies.

-"The scope of the wrongdoing found is far beyond what I had imagined at the start of the probe," Kawasaki said.
+"The scope of the wrongdoing found is far beyond what I had imagined at the start of the probe," he said.

 However, Kobe Steel has lost a badge certifying the industrial quality of some of its products, which experts have said could affect its contracts with customers.
 There have been no cancellations as yet, Kobe Steel has said.